AssetMark Financial: Q3 Earnings Snapshot - NewsBreak

 Related

-EOG Resources Inc. (EOG) on Thursday reported third-quarter earnings of $2.85 billion.
-The Houston-based company said it had net income of $4.86 per share.
-Earnings, adjusted for non-recurring gains, came to $3.71 per share.
-The results missed Wall Street expectations.
-The average estimate of 11 analysts surveyed by Zacks Investment...
+BRISBANE, Calif.
+(AP) _ CareDx Inc. (CDNA) on Thursday reported a loss of $16.9 million in its third quarter.
+The Brisbane, California-based company said it had a loss of 32 cents per share.
+Losses, adjusted for stock option expense and non-recurring costs, came to 6 cents per share.
+The molecular...

 Comments / 0